Sites of Statelessness

 Panels and Discussions

-This book presentation Sites of Statelessness.
-Laws, Cities, Seas (SUNY Press, 2024) will be moderated by Ayşe Çağlar, Professor at the Department of Social and Cultural Anthropology at Vienna University and a Permanent Fellow at the Institute for Human Sciences (IWM), Vienna.
-The book will be discussed with:
+Ayşe Çağlar is professor at the Department of Social and Cultural Anthropology at the University of Vienna and Permanent Fellow at the Institute for Human Sciences (IWM Vienna).

 Ranabir Samaddar is Distinguished Chair Professor of Migration and Forced Migration Studies at the Calcutta Research Group, Kolkata, India.